 - Vueling

-Check-In With Your Vet Before Your Flight
+Check With Your Vet Before Your Flight

 It is important to let your vet know about your trips or flights ahead of time for them to be able to check your cat’s health conditions.
 Furthermore, most airlines require you to present a valid health certificate for travel completed and signed by your veterinarian for you to be able to take your cat with you on your flight.
 You also have to make sure that all the relevant vaccinations are up to date and keep in mind that the airlines will also require for you to present your cat’s rabies vaccination certificate at the airport.